Why Serbia?

 🍳 Facilities

 Fully furnished rooms with shared kitchen and bathroom.
-Basic amenities supplied by the employer.
+Basic amenities are supplied by the employer.

-No accommodation for family members, partners, or pets.
-Housing is for the employed worker only.
+No accommodation is available for family members, partners, or pets.
+Housing is strictly for the employed worker only.

 FAQs